Dads In The Delivery Room – What NOT To Do

 Dads in the delivery room can be such a wonderful experience for everyone– if it's done right.
 If your wife is in labor and you know that you are going to be the one by her side, this post is for you.
 You've come to the right place if you're wondering what your role is, what is expected of you, and most of all, what you SHOULDN'T do.

-You guys, this is such an important topic that isn't talked about nearly enough.
+This is such an important topic that isn't talked about nearly enough.
 I can't tell you how many times that I'm in a delivery that is being completely tainted by the bad vibe in the room created by my mommy's distracted or disrespectful partner.
 It drives me NUTS when I have a Dad in the delivery room that doesn't do anything but sit in his chair and act like he'd rather be somewhere else.

 I decided that maybe it's just not talked about enough and therefore some men are just clueless.
 I'm going to try to fix that.
 This post is the counterpart to The Dad's Guide To Labor and Delivery that I wrote that goes over exactly what Dad SHOULD be doing in labor.
 That post is full of tips for dads to let them know what they can be doing during labor.